hucker/ten8t/docs/README.md

     file_age_in_seconds = current_time - modification_time
     file_age_in_hours = file_age_in_seconds / 3600
     if file_age_in_hours < 24:
-        return Ten8tResult(status=True, msg="The file age is OK {file_age_in_hours}")
+        return TR(status=True, msg="The file age is OK {file_age_in_hours}")
     else:
-        return Ten8tResult(status=False, msg="The file is stale")
+        return TR(status=False, msg="The file is stale")
 ```

-## How is Ten8t Organized?
+## How is Ten8t Used?

+Well, once you have your check functions written you need to setup a `Ten8tChecker` object to run them
+for you.
+Essentially you need to pass the checker all of your check functions so they can be run.

-A common use case is to have check-functions saved in python code files that python can discover via the import
+A common use case is to have check-functions saved in python source files that `ten8t` can discover via
-mechanism allowing files to be more or less, automatically detected.
+the import mechanism allowing files to be more or less, automatically detected.

 Ten8t uses the following hierarchy: